Blog

 And yet there is also a living, breathing person underneath your leadership hat.
 That person is you.
 Just as your organization needs long-term growth planning, so do you!

 The return on investment is great for the leader who takes a little time out to plan a personal growth strategy.
-What do we mean by, “personal growth strategy?”
+What do we mean by“personal growth strategy?”
 Basically, it involves addressing your spiritual, relational and emotional life in ways that will help you grow and be a better, more fulfilled and productive person.
 Leaders who do tasks well, but neglect their internal worlds, are often ultimately in jeopardy in both areas.
 So it pays off to take a look at your life below the hat.
 Here are some tips and guidelines for doing that.

 Go deeper than the obvious.
 Often, when working on the personal arena, leaders will assume they need to look at activities such as losing weight, working out, spending more time with spouses and kids, having regular devotionals, and getting involved in a small group.
 While these are important matters, it would be helpful to add to them some deeper elements of growth which drive your activities, your vision, and life.
 Don’t avoid areas of struggle that you find keep you from being the leader you would like to be.